Driving

 Parking

-Parking rules vary from municipality to municipality and from parking area to parking area so it is advisable to familiarise yourself with the rules that apply in the parking area that you wish to park in.
+Parking rules vary from municipality to municipality and from parking area to parking area, so it is advisable to familiarise yourself with the rules that apply in the parking area that you wish to park in.
+Some municipalities have paid parking and others do not.

 Parking restrictions such as time and day are displayed on signs in the parking areas.
 Illegally parked cars will be fined and/or removed.